The University of Warwick has achieved Level One of the Positive Allies charter.

 - Continue to raise awareness of the impact of stigma and discrimination for people living with HIV.

-- Encourage staff to declare disabilities to ensure adequate support is provided with referrals to Occupational Health where necessary.
+- Encourage staff to share disabilities to ensure adequate support is provided with referrals to Occupational Health where necessary.

-- Encourage staff to complete the Disability Framework to facilitate a conversation with their line manager should they require any additional support or adjustments.
+- Encourage staff to complete My Adjustment Passport to facilitate a conversation with their line manager should they require any additional support or adjustments.

-- Continue to encourage staff to complete the HIV and AIDS Awareness Training provided by University of Sunderland (on completion please send your certificate to Claire Algar, ED&I Officer at c dot algar at warwick dot ac dot uk).
+- Continue to encourage staff to complete the HIV and AIDS Awareness Training provided by University of Sunderland (on completion please send your certificate to Claire Algar, ED&I Officer at ).

 - Challenge discrimination in recruitment, promotion, and progression for people living with HIV.